2026 Nissan LEAF Exterior Colors & Dimensions

 - 18-way configurable Divide-N-Hide cargo system with versatile shelf and divider options to store various-sized items below the trunk floor

-- A class-exclusive Bose Personal Plus sound system with 10 speakers, including in the front headrests
+- A class-exclusive Bose Personal Plus sound system with 10 speakers and in the front headrests (Platinum+ standard)

 - Built-in Google with Google Maps, Google Assistant, and the Play Store